Tips for a Happy and Healthy Indoor Kitty

 Cats crave familiarity, structure and routine, which is exactly what an indoor life has to offer, with the added bonus of safety from all the dangers that await them outside!
 By ensuring your cat has the necessary home environment, proper diet, enrichment items, and interactive play, your cat can live a long and happy life indoors.

 Outdoor cat?
 You can transition her indoors — here’s how:

 - Take it slow.
 Some cats may adjust easily, while some may seem very upset and yowl, scratch at exits, or try to run out the door.
 This is normal.

 - Get kitty used to a litter box.
 If your cat has never used a litter box or a scratch post before, get her accustomed to using these items before bringing her inside by making them accessible to her outside.

 - Make kitty’s indoor time extra special.
 Bring your cat indoors during positive times, such as meal or treat time.
 Once your cat is comfortable eating in your home, begin to engage in play sessions with a wand toy rather than placing her back outside as soon as she wants to go out.
 Offer her a comfy bed for a nap after she has eaten and played.

 - Work up to longer indoor time.
-If your cat is ‘door dashing,’ try tossing treats or kibble in the opposite direction of the door or alternatively, try rattling a jar of pennies.
+If your cat is bolting for the door, try tossing treats or kibble in the opposite direction of the door.

 How to make life indoors attractive to your kitty